PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 Within the panel, the user can choose from three search categories: **Enzyme, Compound and Pathway** by ticking the box next to the desired option (**I**).

   **For example:**
-  If the user select the **Element**, a drop-down box (**J**) will appear displaying a list of elements relevant to the selected category in the current pathway.
-The user can scroll down through the list and click on a specific element to zoom into it within the visualisation display.
+  If the user select the **Enzyme** labelled (**I**), a drop-down box (**J**) will appear displaying a list of enzymes in the current pathway.
+The user can scroll down through the list and click on a specific enzyme to zoom into it within the visualisation display, it will appear with a blue highlight.

 ###### ii). *Search For Pathway*

-If the user is looking to search for a specific pathway: Next to "Pathway Elements" button (**D**) in the "Search" panel (accessed via the [View Menu](#3-view-menu)), click on the "For Pathway" button (**E**).
+If the user wants to search for a specific pathway: Next to "Pathway Elements" button (**D**) in the "Search" panel (accessed via the [View Menu](#3-view-menu)), click on the "For Pathway" button (**E**).
 Ihis will open a pop-up window containing two tabs that will allow user to search and navigate different pathways.

 ![View_SearchForPathway_Highlight](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFILE_Images/View_SearchForPathway_Highlight.png)